Shimonita Station

 Shimonita Station (下仁田駅, Shimonita-eki) is a passenger railway station in the town of Shimonita, Gunma, Japan, operated by the private railway operator Jōshin Dentetsu.

 Lines

 Shimonita Station is a terminal station of the Jōshin Line and is 33.7 kilometers from the opposing terminus of the line at Takasaki.

 Station layout

 The station consists of a single bay platform serving four tracks, connected to the station building by a level crossing.

-Adjacent stations

 History

 Shimonita Station opened on 8 September 1897.